gregoriB/dictionary-thesaurus-NodeJS/README.md

-A dictionary and thesaurus that uses 2 APIs from the Merriam-Webster dictionary.
+A dictionary and thesaurus that uses the Oxford dictionary API.
 Written with NodeJS and ExpressJS.
+MySQL implementation coming soon.